alesbe/the-odin-project/README.md

 This repository is intended to showcase the projects that the course proposed, so accepting contributions this time feels like *cheating*.
 If you want to contribute to any of my other projects go ahead!

 ## Project index
+*Note: Usually projects escalate in complexity, so normally each project will be more interesting to watch than the previous one!*

 - **Recipies**: A plain HTML site featuring 3 recipies divided in multiple files.
+- **Landing page**: A landing page prototype made with pure HTML and CSS.
+- **Rock, paper, scissors, lizard, spock**: Awesome game made with pure JavaScript.
+[Just go and enjoy](https://alesbe.github.io/the-odin-project/03-rock-paper-scissors-lizard-spock/index.html).